Houston Metro: Ridership and demographics

 A Regional Fixed Route Transit Rider survey sponsored by the Houston-Galveston Area Council (H-GAC), in partnership with METRO, was completed in 2017.
-Over 22,000 riders were surveyed—the most expansive ever conducted on a regional basis—and included eight regional fixed-route transit agencies which operate in HGAC's eight-county region.
+Over 22,000 riders were surveyed—the most expansive ever conducted on a regional basis—and included eight regional fixed-route transit agencies which operate in H-GAC's eight-county region.
 The survey found that 58 percent of riders use transit to get to work, 20 percent use it for shopping or personal business, and about 10 percent of riders use a bus or train to get to school.
 88 percent of riders reported that they rode transit at least three days per week with almost 50 percent of riders riding at least five days per week.
 The survey's findings concluded that 88 percent of all the trips were directly contributing to the region's economy.